pacific-hake/hake-assessment/README.md

 ## How to delete all model RData files

-* Open R in the doc/r directory and issue the command:
+* Open R in the doc/r directory and run the following:
   ```R
     delete.rdata.files()
   ```